-The mission of the USF Department of Medical Engineering is to advance excellence in biomedical engineering education through a joint venture between the Morsani College of Medicine and the College of Engineering by conducting innovative translational research, developing impactful cutting-edge technologies, and preparing highly talented students for success as multidisciplinary global leaders across the fields of engineering, healthcare, and biomedical sciences.
+USF Department of Medical Engineering seeks to advance excellence in biomedical engineering and improve patient care by conducting innovative research, developing impactful technologies, and training students for success as multidisciplinary global leaders.

-1. Develop into successful, ethical biomedical engineers, healthcare professionals,
+1. Develop into successful and ethical biomedical engineers, healthcare professionals, or other related practitioners;

 Expected Student Outcomes for Biomedical Engineering Undergraduate Major

 The graduates of the B.S. degree in Biomedical Engineering at USF will demonstrate that they have: